bootdotdev/blog/content/python/learn-python-for-finance.md

 Python as a language is bolstered by libraries, AKA reusable chunks of code someone else already built for you.
 Beyond being simple to pick up, there’s a robust framework of open-source, third-party libraries that are useful in all sorts of situations but specifically for finance.

 Libraries like Scikit and Pybrain are especially useful in the finance world.
-Some people consider the Python finance libraries “shortcuts” already since you don’t have to code that functionality from scratch.
+Some people consider the Python finance libraries "shortcuts" already since you don’t have to code that functionality from scratch.
 I’d agree.
 Financial data analysis with Python is a lot quicker with these libraries.

 Scipy, NumPy, Matplotlib, and a range of other add-ons make it easier than ever to perform and visualize financial calculations and algorithms.
 Importantly, these help you not only work with the data, but more easily communicate the results to key decision-makers.